 MicroRNA (MiR-) 146a plays an important role in the regulation of the innate immune response and has also been shown to suppress cancer development in myeloid cells.
-Although in late stages of arthritis elevated expression of miR-146a in synovial tissue of rheumatoid arthritis patients was detected, the level of this miRNA was found to be down regulated in early disease, but its role in the development of inflammatory arthritis is still elusive.
+Elevated expression of miR-146a has been detected in synovial tissue of rheumatoid arthritis patients, but its role in the development of inflammatory arthritis is still elusive.